Multi-Level Hybrid Monte Carlo / Deterministic Methods for Particle Transport Problems: The MLHT algorithms with MLMC Optimization

 \section{The MLHT algorithms with MLMC Optimization}

-Algorithm \ref{alg:hybrid_mlmc} presents the MLMC scheme for computing a functional of transport solution $F[\phi]$ based on MLHT methods with optimization of computational costs for the given error $\varepsilon$.
-At the initial stage ($u=1$), the algorithm starts calculations with some initial given number of realizations $\bm{N}^{ini}=\{ N_{\ell}^{ini} \}_{\ell=0}^L$ prescribed for each level to evaluate variances $V_\ell = \mathbb{V}\big[\big< \Delta F_{\ell}\big> \big]$ for $\ell=0,\ldots,L$ and associated costs $C_\ell$.
-These data provide the basis for estimation of extra number of realizations $\tilde N_{\ell}$ according to Eq. \eqref{estimation-N_ell} needed to meet the tolerance $\varepsilon$.
-At the second stage ($u=2$), the algorithm performs computations with estimated number of realizations to obtain the functional with the given accuracy $\varepsilon$.
-The numerical solution at this stage is also used to improve estimations of $V_\ell = \mathbb{V}\big[\big< \Delta F_{\ell}\big> \big]$, $C_\ell$ for $\ell=0,\ldots,L$ and run more realizations on the last stage ($u=3$) if required.
-The number of levels are chosen as an input parameter.
+Algorithm \ref{alg:hybrid_mlmc} presents the MLHT algorithms with MLMC optimization for computing a functional of transport solution $F[\phi]$ with optimization of computational costs for the given error $\varepsilon$.
+The algorithm consists of three stages for estimating the numbers of realizations $\{N_{\ell}\}_{\ell=0}^L$. $s$ is the index of the algorithm stage.
+At the initial stage ($s=1$), the algorithm starts calculations with some initial given number of realizations $\bm{N}^{ini}=\{ N_{\ell}^{ini} \}_{\ell=0}^L$ prescribed for each level to evaluate variances $V_\ell = \mathbb{V}\big[\big< \Delta F_{\ell}\big> \big]$ for $\ell=0,\ldots, L$ and associated costs $C_\ell$.
+These data provide the basis for the estimation of an extra number of realizations $\tilde N_{\ell}$ Eq. \eqref{estimation-N_ell} needed to meet the tolerance $\varepsilon$ according to MLMC theory \citep{giles-AN-2015}.
+At the second stage ($s=2$), the algorithm performs computations with an estimated number of realizations to obtain the functional with the given accuracy $\varepsilon$.
+The numerical solution at this stage is also used to improve estimations of $V_\ell = \mathbb{V}\big[\big< \Delta F_{\ell}\big> \big]$, $C_\ell$ for $\ell=0,\ldots, L$ and run more realizations on the last stage ({$s=3$) if required.
+The number of levels is chosen as an input parameter.
 At the end of the second stage, the algorithm checks the weak convergence criterion

-to ensure that the number of levels $L$ are chosen as an input parameter is sufficient number of levels to converge to the desired mean squared error.
-Hereafter we refer to MLHQD and MLHSM algorithms with MLMC optimization as MLMC-HQD and MLMC-HSM, respectively.
+to ensure that the number of levels $L$ chosen as an input parameter is sufficient to converge to the desired mean squared error.
+Hereafter, we refer to MLHQD and MLHSM algorithms with MLMC optimization as MLMC-HQD and MLMC-HSM, respectively.

 In this study, we consider the functionals $F[\phi]$ defined as an integral of the scalar flux over a spatial region $A$:

 where $A$ is either the whole spatial domain ($A=D$) or a cell $\tau_{i,0}$ on the coarsest grid $G_0$.
 We also perform optimization across the whole problem domain by considering a vector of functionals $\{\mathcal{F}_{\tau_{i,0} }\}_{i=1}^{I_0}$ defined on the set of cells of the grid $G_0$